hibbitts-design/publishing-with-docsify-this/README.md

 #### Step 4: Confirm the File and View it with Docsify-This

-1. **View the file** in your repository to see the rendered Markdown
+1. In your repository **view the file** to see the rendered Markdown
 2. **Copy the file URL** from your browser's address bar
 3. **Go to [Docsify-This.net](https://docsify-this.net)** and paste the copied URL into the **Markdown File URL** field
-4. **Click "Publish as a Web Page"** to view your Markdown file rendered as a web page using Docsify-This
+4. Tap the **Publish as a Web Page** button to view your Markdown file rendered as a web page using Docsify-This

 ### Gist (GitHub Gists)
 1. Signup for a [GitHub](https://github.com) account
-1. Create a gist with your Markdown file at https://gist.github.com
+2. Create a gist with your Markdown file at https://gist.github.com
-2. Enter a filename ending with `.md` (e.g. `mygist.md`)
+3. Enter a filename ending with `.md` (e.g. `mygist.md`)
-3. Choose **Create public gist** and tap on that button
+4. Choose **Create public gist** and tap on that button
-4. Tap on **Raw** button in the upper right of your Gist field and copy/paste that URL into the Docsify-This **Markdown File URL** field
+5. Tap on **Raw** button in the upper right of your Gist field and copy/paste that URL into the Docsify-This **Markdown File URL** field

 ### Personal or Organizational Website
 1. Obtain login information for your Webserver